supervisor in training

 Hello and welcome to my website.

-I am a qualified and experienced Integrative Relational psychotherapist; I use my experience of talking and relating to you in sessions to understand your way of being in the world, how you make sense of it, how you relate to others and what might be getting in the way of your happiness.
+I am an integrative relational psychotherapist and I use my experience of talking and relating to you in sessions to understand your way of being in the world, how you make sense of it and how you relate to others.
+Together, we might explore ways to notice or address what is in the way of your aims, happiness, goals or fulfillment.

-I work with adults weekly (usually for an initial six weekly sessions) who struggle with or feel overwhelmed by aspects of their lives.
-This might include a relationship, emotions or personal difficulties.
+I work with adults weekly (usually for an initial six sessions) who struggle with or feel overwhelmed by aspects of your life.
+This might include a relationship, work, emotions or personal difficulties.
 Within a strong, supporting alliance, you can reach attainable goals.
-Being listened to and feeling heard can bring immediate benefits.
-Long standing suffering can take longer to unravel.
-Psychotherapy is unlikely to be shorter than six weeks and can take considerably longer.

 Your journey is unique.
 Every time I've been listened to and understood I've come away feeling cared for and valued with a new sense of worth.
 I've learned that change is inevitable and that how I care for myself in the present affects my future.